Central New Jersey Accommodation For Disabilities Lawyers

 - Employment decisions based solely on a person’s disability

 In addition, claims may involve the FMLA if the person needs medical leave to receive treatment.
-If you are being denied the use of FMLA time for necessary medical care, we can help you file a claim.
+If you are being denied the use of FMLA time for necessary medical care, we can help you negotiate or file a claim.

 What Is A Reasonable Accommodation?